abs51295/ossprojects-wiki/Volunteer-Management-System.md

-Anita Borg Institute along with other nonprofit organizations work with many volunteers.
+Systers work with many volunteers.
 The challenge is to manage volunteers, hours and reporting.
 The volunteer management system (VMS) is needed to help volunteer managers/coordinators in

 * Entering volunteer job opportunities including hours, days and special events.